nushell/nushell.github.io/commands/docs/math_sqrt.md

 title: math sqrt
 categories: |
   math
-version: 0.76.0
+version: 0.77.0
 math: |
-  Returns the square root of the input number
+  Returns the square root of the input number.
 usage: |
-  Returns the square root of the input number
+  Returns the square root of the input number.
 ---

 # <code>{{ $frontmatter.title }}</code> for math